aqn96/Java_intermediate_project/README.md

 # Java Intermediate Project
 A music editor user interface code based in Java.
-Mid sized project that shows complexit of object orientated programming and class interactions.
+Mid-sized project that shows complexity of object orientated programming and class interactions.